amazon-science/spot-diff/README.md

 Note that the multi-class ground-truth segmentation masks in the original dataset are reindexed to binary masks where 0 indicates normality and 255 indicates anomaly.

 In addition, the 2-class setups can be prepared in a similar way by changing the arguments of prepare_data.py.
-Moreover, the id2class map functions for multi-class masks can be found in [id2class.py](https://github.com/amazon-research/spot-diff/blob/main/utils/id2class.py)

 ## Metrics computation
-To compute classification and segmentation metrics, please refer to [metrics.py](https://github.com/amazon-research/spot-diff/blob/main/utils/metrics.py).
+To compute classification and segmentation metrics, please refer to [./utils/metrics.py](https://github.com/amazon-research/spot-diff/blob/main/utils/metrics.py).
 Note that we take the normal samples into account when computing the localization metrics.
 This is different from some of the other works disregarding the normal samples in localization.

 ## Citation
 Please cite the following paper if this dataset helps your project: